nagavishnu-05/VCET-Placement-Project/README.md

-# Project Description
+# VCET Placement Management Portal

-The VCET Placement Management Portal is a modern, responsive web application built exclusively for the Department of Computer Science and Engineering (CSE) at Velammal College of Engineering and Technology (VCET).
-It streamlines the end-to-end placement workflow for CSE by enabling administrators to manage academic batches and company drives, import and curate student data, and monitor candidate progress across multiple recruitment rounds in real time.
-The portal offers round-wise analytics and exports, company-wise shortlisting and final selections, and clear placement histories for each student.
-Built with React and Vite, it integrates with a secured REST API for reliable data operations and uses familiar tooling (Axios, React Router, Toastify, Chart.js) to deliver a fast, user-friendly experience for day-to-day placement coordination.
+The **VCET Placement Management Portal** is a responsive web application developed exclusively for the Department of Computer Science and Engineering (CSE), Velammal College of Engineering and Technology (VCET).
+It simplifies and manages the complete placement workflow including student data management, company drives, recruitment rounds, shortlists, and placement analytics.

+## 📌 Features

+* Manage academic batches and student placement data
+* Add and manage company drives with round-wise details
+* Track student progress across recruitment rounds
+* Company-wise shortlisting and final selection process
+* Round-wise analytics and export support
+* Individual placement history for each student
+* Secured REST API integration for all operations

-# File Structure
+## 🗂 File Structure

 ```
 VCET-Placement-Project/
 ├── public/